JoeyBream/building-automation-map/README.md

-# AI-alignment-map
+# Building Automation map

-A map of the AI alignment landscape
+Using the template set up by Hamish Doodles for AISafety.world under CC-0.